ochouno2364/strike-one-meetings-app/README.md

 * Allow users to see each others post from diffrent sessions.
 * Allow a user to include a picture.
 * Allow users to message one another through the app.
 * Set up a user inbox.
+* Using an api to generate other profiles from the web.

 ## <a name="deployment"></a>Deployed Link